10 Best Shock Lift Supports

 Maintenance and Longevity

 Gas struts are largely maintenance-free, yet a few habits extend their service life.
-Periodically wipe the exposed chrome shaft with a clean cloth to remove dust and salt, especially on trucks and SUVs driven in winter climates.
+Periodically wipe the exposed shaft with a clean cloth to remove dust and salt, especially on trucks and SUVs driven in winter climates.
 Avoid spraying silicone or petroleum-based lubricants directly onto the seal, which can attract debris and degrade the rubber over time.
 If a hatch begins to sag after a year of use, inspect the mounting brackets first.
 Loose brackets mimic the symptoms of a failed strut and are much cheaper to tighten than replacing the entire support.

 Reliability Signals